 Prevention Is the Best Medicine for Common Cannabis Pest and Disease Issues

 Of course, the best way to minimize the risk of crop damage that pests cause is to prevent them from getting established in your grow.
 Once you have certain pests, they can be very difficult to eradicate and may be an irritation and a potential danger to your crops for years to come.

 Even with cultivation best practices and due diligence to keep pests and diseases absent or in check, problems can still occur.
 Some problems are relatively minor and of little consequence, while others can profoundly impact your cannabis grow and do serious damage.
-Let’s examine a few of the most common cannabis pests you may encounter—as well as ways to address them and their impact.
+Let’s examine 5 of the most common cannabis pest and disease issues you may encounter—as well as ways to address them and their impact.

 If all else fails, you can use Floramite, which is extremely potent and harsh.
 Follow the directions closely when using this product and only use it if absolutely necessary.